Would you like to have a list of all the sounds in English?

 - they are not aware that words are made up of separate sounds;

 - they lack basic knowledge about how writing works.
-(The first video in the Phonemic Awareness Video Course tells you about this.
+(The first video in the Phonemic Awareness Course tells you about this.
 This video is called the Introduction to Phonemic Awareness for Parents video.
 It explains Phonemic Awareness to you in under 20 minutes.
-This video can be found on the Videos page.
-The next two videos, the two Introduction to Phonemic Awareness for Students videos, explain Phonemic Awareness to students in under 20 minutes).
-These videos are available as part of the Phonemic Awareness Video Course; and
+The next two videos in the Course teach students how written English works; and

 Students shouldn’t blame themselves